rogerlew/undaqTools/doc/_build/html/_sources/gettingstarted.txt

 you would have to interact with etc through getter and setter methods and it just doesn't seem particularly worth the hassle.

-Working with Elements
+Accessing Element Data
 ----------------------
-Element instances inherent numpy.ndarrays.
+Daq objects are dictionary objects.
+The keys coorespond to the NADS variable names in the DAQ files.
+The values are Element object instances.
+The Element class inherents numpy ndarrays and they are always 2 dimensional.

+>>> daq['VDS_Veh_Speed'].shape
+(1L, 10658L)

+Because Element is a numpy.ndarray subclass they behave, for the most part, just like the plain old numpy arrays that you are (hopefully) use to.

+>>> np.mean(daq['VDS_Veh_Speed'])
+76.4363

 They also keep track of the frames that their data represent.
 The frames are always a 1 dimensional and are aligned with the second axis of the Element's data.

 >>> veh_spd = daq['VDS_Veh_Speed']
 >>> type(veh_spd.frames)